What Language and Communication Technologies are

-The Center for Mind/Brain Sciences (CIMeC), the Department of Information Engineering and Computer Science (DISI) and the Department of Psychology and Cognitive Sciences (DIPSCO) at the University of Trento (UniTN) are offering the European Masters Program in Language and Communication Technologies (EM LCT), as part of an international joint program organized by a consortium of universities.
+The Center for Mind/Brain Sciences (CIMeC), University of Trento (UniTN), is offering the European Masters Program in Language and Communication Technologies (LCT), as part of an international joint program organized by a consortium of universities.

-One of the few such programs in the world, the EM LCT was designed with input from industry professionals and researchers of cutting edge universities to give students a solid foundation in language and communication technologies so that they will be able to grow and change along with this rapidly developing and exciting discipline.
-Students will gain knowledge of fundamental techniques in speech and language processing and their application in domains such as semantic web, digital libraries, natural language processing (e.g. question answering, dialogue systems, machine translation) and information retrieval.
+One of the few such programs in the world, the LCT was designed with input from industry professionals and researchers of cutting edge universities to give students a solid foundation in language and communication technologies so that they will be able to grow and change along with this rapidly developing and exciting discipline.

 - 2 year Master's program taught in English: recognized as a program of excellence by the EU Commission (Erasmus Mundus) and running since 2006;